Last updated: 2026-05-15

 Most Reliable Used Cars — Ranked by Data

-Looking for a dependable used car?
-We ranked every model in our database using four weighted factors: complaint severity, repair costs, recall impact, and issue diversity.
-Each score reflects real-world data from NHTSA recall records, owner-filed complaints, and independent repair cost databases — normalized by sales volume so popular models aren't unfairly penalized.
+Every model is scored on four signals — complaint severity, repair costs, recall impact, and issue diversity — and normalized by sales volume so popular nameplates aren't unfairly penalized.
+The inputs come from NHTSA recall records, owner-filed complaints, and independent repair-cost databases.
 The 2022 Lexus RX leads the pack with a score of 90/100.

 Top 10 Most Reliable Used Cars